Blog

 Reflection on Camp Shout Out, a unique camp experience for youth who stutter, to "Spread the Word: Education, Cooperation, Communication."

-Ana Paula Mumy
+by Ana Paula Mumy

 Camp Shout Out is a unique camp where youth with fluency disorders, graduate students, and speech-language professionals come together to “learn, teach, and empower each other to become more competent communicators and therapists in a safe, fun, and natural environment.” (www.campshoutout.org)